Introducing API Playground (and YouTube Monitoring!) Learn more

 Scraping one field from an example profile

-For this article, we saved an example profile locally and wrote a simple scraper to parse out one of the easier fields to retrieve as JSON data: A person's languages.
-Note that this script is doing nothing to connect to LinkedIn; all it's doing is using BeautifulSoup to scrape one field.
+For this article, we saved an example profile locally and wrote a simple scraper to parse out one of the easier fields to retrieve as JSON data: a person's languages.
+Note that this script is doing nothing to connect to LinkedIn, all it's doing is using BeautifulSoup to scrape one field.
 Here's the code:

 def get_languages(raw_html: BeautifulSoup) -> List[str]: